rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Component Runtime Execution Requirements

-The component must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
-It must also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.
+The component shall adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+It shall also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.